New-Horizons-SPM/scanbot/docs/web-app-test.md

     * The Coarse Grid Parameters control the number of surveys to acquire (at different macroscopic locations) and the spacing between them.
     * The Scan Parameters configure the settings for individual scans.
 <br>
-3. At this stage, you will not be able to answer "Yes" to "Automated Tip Shaping?".
-We'll go through that later.
+<strong>Note: At this stage, you will not be able to answer "Yes" to "Automated Tip Shaping?".
+We'll go through that later.</strong>
-4. Once you're satisfied with the survey parameters, click 'Start Survey'.
+3. Once you're satisfied with the survey parameters, click 'Start Survey'.
 Acquired images will begin populating the empty grid.
 You can either wait for the survey to complete or stop it any time with the 'Stop' button.
 <br>
 ![survey-page](./appim/survey.png)